t2k/backbone_FU/README.md

-##backbone.fu
+##backbone.FU
-A Backbone File Upload component.
+A Backbone File-Upload component.

-I've included a client-side webApp so you can have that **FU** experience day or night.
+I've included a client-side webApp so you can enjoy that **FU** experience 24/7.

 ![Screenshot][ss]
 [ss]:  https://github.com/t2k/backbone.fu/raw/master/img/fu_component.png "Screen shot: Using the FU Component"

 #### install coffee-script and bower globally